 Magnitude is a little more complex, but it basically entails knowing how much a stock will rise when buying a call.
 To win with call options, you have to correctly predict time, direction and magnitude -- a tall order in a world where picking equities is hard enough.

 Even Warren Buffett has called the use of derivatives "toxic."
-Indeed, the majority of Fools recommend avoiding options, especially for beginning investors.
+Indeed, options can be a potential minefield for beginning investors who don't understand the risks involved.

 The right time for options

-But suppose you really want to participate in an idea -- for example, an upstart drug company, or a manufacturing company whose small product could be picked up by major retailers.
+But there are situations in which using options makes sense.
+For instance, suppose you really want to participate in an idea -- for example, an upstart drug company, or a manufacturing company whose small product could be picked up by major retailers.
 If that drug company does not plug its pipeline, or big retailers decide to duplicate the product rather than stocking the original, disaster could strike, and shares might plummet.
 In investing parlance, these black-and-white situations are usually referred to as binary outcomes.
 They work -- "one" -- or they don't -- "zero."
 As Buffett says, anything times zero is, well, zero!

 If that zero outcome is too much to bear, but you think the stock might really go up, you could consider buying a call option.
 It'd let you participate in the upside while limiting the potential downside.
 Buying options allows you to amplify your payoffs while clearly defining your losses.